ophub/amlogic-s9xxx-armbian/documents/README.md

 MACAddress=02:55:66:77:88:99
 ```

-The changes take effect after `reboot`.
+Changes take effect after reboot.

 ##### 12.7.2.5 How to Disable IPv6

-You can use the `nmcli` utility to disable the `IPv6` protocol from the command line.
+Use `nmcli` to disable `IPv6` from the command line.
 Please refer to [disable-ipv6](https://access.redhat.com/documentation/zh-cn/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/using-networkmanager-to-disable-ipv6-for-a-specific-connection_configuring-and-managing-networking) for the source.

-Step 1, use the `nmcli connection show` command to view the network connection list, and the returned result is as follows:
+Step 1: View the network connection list:

 ```shell
 NAME                 UUID                                   TYPE       DEVICE